gravitational/teleport/docs/admin-guide.md

 ## High Availability and Clustering

-Teleport uses Etcd backend to achieve highly available deployments.
+Teleport uses etcd backend to achieve highly available deployments.

-* Install Etcd and configure peer and client TLS authentication using [etcd security guide](https://github.com/coreos/etcd/blob/master/Documentation/security.md).
+* Install etcd and configure peer and client TLS authentication using [etcd security guide](https://github.com/coreos/etcd/blob/master/Documentation/security.md).

-      **Security note:** Only auth servers should have client certificates allowing etcd access, otherwise anyone can write and overwrite keys in the backend!
+      **Security note:** Only Auth servers should have client certificates allowing etcd access, otherwise anyone can write and overwrite keys in the backend!

-* Set up auth server to use etcd in `storage` section of Auth server's config file:
+* Set up Auth server to use etcd in `storage` section of Auth server's config file:

 ```
 teleport: